We have begun our journey towards a new type of medical mission! It is an empowering, community building approach to healthcare.

 Future Medical Mission Trips!

-The focus of these teams is to instruct community health workers with a hands on clinical teaching approach.
+The focus of these teams is to provide much needed medical services and to instruct community health workers with a hands on clinical teaching approach.
 Teams will be multi-disciplinary.
-Community health workers will need to know how to take x-rays, perform labs, reconstitute medications, etc.

-Details of our medical missions would be similar to our Adventure Mission trips, with the addition of raising funds for ongoing clinic support and of course having a more intensive and focused mission related to medical service.
+Details of our medical missions would be similar to our Adventure Mission trips, with the addition of having a more intensive and focused mission related to medical service.
 As with our Adventure Missions, we also build in a day of rest to see a bit of the country of Uganda.

 Interested in joining us?
 Give us a shout!